bathtime/amoled/README.md

 # Amoled theme for mobile devices

-This Gnome (gtk-3.0) and KDE (colour/plasma/desktop/decoration) theme was made for the mobile Linux environments.
-Buttons, switches, bars, borders, text... have been altered to allow for easier manipulation and viewing on small screens and touch devices.
+This KDE (colour/plasma/desktop/decoration) theme was made for the wayland KDE display manager.

-The KDE theme requires Kvantum to be installed.
+Features:
+- Enlarged buttons, switches, bars, borders, text... for easier touch access
+- Thicker scroll bars and sliders
+- Pure black background for low battery consumption on amoled devices
+- A gnome 3.0 theme for those who want to run gnome within KDE (not being updated due to libadwaita breaking things)
+- Border size (except plasma borders) can be easily be adjusted from no borders to any thickness
+- Dual colour, high-contrast appearance for easy viewing in day/night

-This theme has only been tested on the Raspberry Pi 4b architecture using the 7" official Raspberry Pi touchscreen on the Phosh and KDE mobile OS window manager.
-It has also be tested on Manjaro x86-64 KDE, and Gnome.
+This theme has been tested on the Raspberry Pi 4b architecture using the 7" official Raspberry Pi touchscreen on the Phosh and KDE Manjaro images.
+It has also be tested on Manjaro x86-64 KDE.

+## Requirements:

+Packages required:
+kvantum

 ## Installation